YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Information: This indicates that YottaDB encountered a BREAK command within a device EXCEPTION string and entered Direct Mode.

 Action: YottaDB activates EXCEPTION strings for deviceparameters when a device reports an exception condition.
 All commands entered at the Direct Mode prompt are compiled and executed as they are entered.
 To continue program execution, enter the ZCONTINUE command.
-It is important to ensure the EXCEPTIONS in production code are thoroughly debugged.
+It is important to ensure that the EXCEPTIONS in production code are thoroughly debugged.

 ----------
 BREAKZBA